 Vice President & Chief Operating Officer

-Nancy Plaskett oversees Slover Linett’s team of researchers and directs complex, multi-method research and evaluation projects across our practice-areas.
-She is passionate about arts and culture nonprofits and a longtime advocate of community-engaged, responsive practice.
+Nancy Plaskett provides leadership to Slover Linett’s team of researchers and oversees the firm’s operations.
+She also directs complex, multi-method research and evaluation projects across our practice-areas.
+Nancy is passionate about arts and culture nonprofits and a longtime advocate of community-engaged, inclusive practice.
 Since joining the firm in 2017, Nancy has led audience and community studies for the Metropolitan Opera, Kennedy Center, School of the Art Institute of Chicago, Alliance for California Traditional Arts, Museum of Science Boston, Naples Botanic Garden, and the Irvine Foundation and its multidisciplinary cohort of arts grantees.